wulongyuan/Intro-to-YOLO/Custom_image_detection/readme.md

 ## 2. Download the Images to train

-For this exercise we are going train the model to detect Coke bottels and cans.
+For this exercise we are going train the model to detect Coke bottles and cans.
-- So, next step is to collect images in bulk.
+- So, the next step is to collect images in bulk.
-- Easiest way of doing this is downlod a google chrome plugin called "Download All Images".
+- Easiest way of doing this is to download a google chrome's plugin called "Download All Images".
 - Now google images for coke, click on images tab if not there already.
 - Scroll down to load about 500 images
 - Now click on the zip icon in the top right corner of chrome to download a zip file of all the image downloaded.